avivasolutionsnl/mercury-demo/README.md

 ## Prerequisites
 1. A valid sitecore license xml file
 2. Windows 10 64 bit build 17763 or higher (press windows key, type in `run`, hit enter, type in `winver`, hit enter to check)
+3. CPU with support for virtualisation (VT-x or AMD-V)
+4. ~50GB of free space, you probably want a decent internet speed as well to download this.
+5. 16GB of RAM, less may work but is untested.
-3. Ports 80, 443, 4200 and 5050 should be free.
+6. Ports 80, 443, 4200 and 5050 should be free.
 If another application uses these ports you will get a similar error to the one below:
 ```
 ERROR: for sitecore  Cannot start service sitecore: failed to create endpoint mercurydemoweb_sitecore_1 on network nat: hnsCall failed in Win32: The process cannot access the file because it is being used by another process.
 (0x20)
 ```